 Restore the federal assault weapons ban which was previously declared constitutional, make it permanent and improve it, to include: 1) a more stringent "one-feature" test; 2) a prohibition on the transfer of grandfathered weapons, and 3) banning all future manufacture of these weapons for sale to civilians.

 These policies will stop some mass shootings from occurring and reduce the carnage of others.
-I swore an oath to defend the Constitution as a federal employee and intelligence officer, and I will honor the same oath to the Constitution as a Member of Congress to defend the 2nd Amendment rights of all Americans.
+I swore an oath to defend the Constitution as a federal employee and intelligence analyst, and I will honor the same oath to the Constitution as a Member of Congress to defend the 2nd Amendment rights of all Americans.
 I grew up with an uncle and cousins who hunted every year, and working for the military have numerous gun-owning friends.
 The policies I describe will not interfere with the 2nd Amendment rights of hunters, people who enjoy marksmanship as a hobby, or those who choose to buy a gun or guns for self-defense or as a collector..